replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2023-09-23T03-47-50Z.

 ### Bug Fixes {#bug-fixes-v2023-09-26-0}
-* Fixes wrong airgap flag usage on weave to flannel migration on connected environment.
+* Fixes an issue where the weave-to-flannel migration would provide prompts for remote nodes that incorrectly included the 'airgap' flag on non-airgap systems and the reverse.

 ## v2023.09.15-0